woodstockcs/labs/isbn/README.md

 ***have some extra time?***

-See that grade for **style** in me50?
-Have a look at what it suggests and try to get it up to a score of 1.00!
+See that score for **style50**?
+It's a decimal number 0.00 - 1.00 listed right next to the check50 score.
+Click the style50 link and have a look at what it suggests for updates.
+Try to get it up to a score of 1.00!
 You are free to resubmit as many times as you like.